mendozg/electrum_brm/electrum_brm/plugins/coldcard/README.md

 ## Just the glue please

-This code connects the public USB API and Electrum-BSTY.
+This code connects the public USB API and Electrum-BRM.
 Leverages all the good work that's been done by the Electrum team to support hardware wallets.